jpec-website/jpec-website.github.io/content/galleries/_index.en.md

 ---
 title: "Photo Galleries"
-description: "Photo Galleries of past events.\nPlease click to see more."
+description: "Photo galleries of the past events.\nPlease click to see more."
 headless: true
 ---